codonlibrary/codonPython/CONTRIBUTING.md

 First off, thank you for taking the time to contribute!
 If you have a functionality that you would like to see in codon, we have a few standards and guidelines so we can merge your pull request quicker.

 We are looking for functions and/or classes which are useful for workflows used in DIS specifically.
+Please don't submit the following type of code...
-Please note bare scripts can't be implemented in the package.
+* Bare scripts can't be implemented in the package.
+These consist of full end-end processes.
+If you find something reusable within your end-end script, then please extract it and submit it to Codon.
+* A pull request must be atomic.
+For example, "This function takes an integer number and rounds it to the nearest whole number".
+Please do not include multiple functions unless they're methods of a class.
+* We are not looking for functionallity that already exists.
+For example, if your function is unrelated to health care data and/or is already done by another well known function, then this will be rejected.

 ## Basic idea